srhariha/SpatioTemporalSEIR/doc/faq.md

 	will spread in Kerala under various scenarios.
 You can use this simulator to test your intution against a mathematical projection.
 This portal is developed mainly for you.
-If you need any help with running the simulator with complex initial seeds and mitigation strategies, feel free to [contact us](./about-us.md).
+If you need any help with running the simulator with complex initial seeds and mitigation strategies, feel free to contact us at <covidsim.in@gmail.com>.

 2. If you are an academician with a recent (that's some of us :) or a long standing interest in epidemiology, then we hope this simulator may be